New Student Registration Resources

 Do I Have to Pay to be on a Waitlist?

-There is no fee for adding your name to a waitlist.
+There is no fee to add your name to a waitlist.
 However, once you have registered for the class, if fees are not paid on or before the payment due date you might be dropped from all classes.

 If you need assistance call the Student Systems Support call center at 559.499.6070.

 Once classes begin, the only way to add a class is with authorization from the professor.
 If the class is online, you will have to email the instructor for authorization to add.
 The instructor's email address is in the section information in Self-Service.
-If the instructor has room in their class, they will email you an add/authorization code.
 If the class is in-person, you will have to attend the class on the first day and ask the instructor for authorization.
 Students who were on the waitlist for the course before the start date will be given priority.

 TIP: Make sure to provide your professor with your student ID number or they may not be able to authorize you to add the class.